janunezc/next-biz-date/README.md

 npm i next-biz date
 cd node_modules
 cd next-biz-date
-node test.js
+npm test
 ```

-You can look at the test.js file there for an example on usage, which consists in creating an array of dates (strings with yyyy-mm-dd format) that then is passed to the `NextBizDay` function along with a cadidateDate specification.
+You can look at the test.js file there for an example on usage, which consists in creating an array of dates (strings with yyyy-mm-dd format) that then is passed to the `NextBizDay()` function along with a cadidateDate specification.

 ```